The Activity Dashboard is not meant for auditing or legal purposes. To audit user activity, use the Drive audit log.

 - Off: Your organization’s file views will not be visible in Activity dashboards of any files.
 Your users may be able to see whether external users have viewed their files, depending on the Activity dashboard settings of those external users.

-- If you have the G Suite Enterprise, Business, Education, Nonprofits, or Drive Enterprise edition, next to Access to view history, select an option to determine if your users can see Activity dashboard data for files they are editors on.
+- If you have the G Suite Enterprise, Business, Education, Nonprofits, or G Suite Essentials edition, next to Access to view history, select an option to determine if your users can see Activity dashboard data for files they are editors on.

 - On: Lets your users at your domain see Viewers and Viewer trend in the activity dashboard.
 Recommended if Users’ view history is also on.